Skip to main content

 3. Go to the Inbound Nodes tab.

-4. Click the Add Inbound Node button above the Route details.
+4. Click Add Inbound Node.

 5. Complete the Inbound Node details using the Field Descriptions table as a guide.